cyberboy666/sync_ope/kicad-files/README.md

 ## Starting experiments - WARMING!!!

 We design this device to be tough with hazardous input/load on the send/receive part but IT IS NOT INDESTRUCTIBLE.
-Please begin your expériments only with passive circuits, later if you want to make active ones try to never apply above +/-5V to receive inlet.
-It also work with analog sound effet (overdrive/distrotion/filter) but try to use it only on battery.
+Please begin your expériments only with passive circuits, later if you want to make active ones try to never apply above +/-5V to "video receive" inlet, and avoid big load or voltage on "video send".
+Sync-Ope also work with analog sound effet (overdrive/distrotion/filter) but try to use it only on battery.
+Never connect anything else than composite video devices to "video IN" and "video OUT".
-CV input mixer J5 is designed to work in video range 0-1V, it can handle up to 5V, try to never exceed this and never applied negative voltage (revers protection in next revision).
+CV input mixer J5 is designed to work in video range signals 0-1V, it can handle up to 5V, try to never exceed this and never apply negative voltage (reverse protection in next revision).
 Have fun, be creative...